FCSCOpendata/frontend/content/post/HelloWorld.md

 title: Awesome CMS built into Portal.JS
 ---

-# Welcome to the blog.

-> To edit this site head over to the [`/admin`](/admin) route.
-Then click the pencil icon in the bottom lefthand corner to start editing 🦙.
+> Welcome to the blog!
+For now editing via UI isn't working and you need to edit content right in the github: https://github.com/datopian/ckan-enterprise-frontend/tree/main/content

 # Dixi gaude Arethusa